byverdu/rock-paper-scissors/README.md

 Play with the [RockPaperScissor](http://paper-rock.herokuapp.com/) App

+### Objectives

+Understand how we can integrate Ruby code into a website

+### Technologies used

+1. RSpec
+2. Sinatra

 #### Task 1

 Grab the code [from the repo](https://github.com/makersacademy/rockpaperscissors), and create a sinatra based web application that you can paly on your browser.